-In 2016, a state senate bill proposed raising the minimum wage to $15 by 2020 and would have required automatic increases beyond that tied to inflation.
+In 2016, a state senate bill proposed raising the minimum wage in South Carolina to $15 by 2020 and would have required automatic increases beyond that tied to inflation.
 It was overturned in a subcommittee.

 How should small business owners prepare for potential changes to the minimum wage?

-Just because there’s no plan to change the minimum wage in South Carolina, it doesn’t mean that you shouldn’t keep the possibility in the back of your mind.
+Just because there’s no plan to change the minimum wage in South Carolina in 2020, it doesn’t mean that you shouldn’t keep the possibility in the back of your mind.
 You should always be prepared for any kind of changes that could affect your expenses.
 Here are a few tips:

 - Look at your books: You need to have a full view of your business before you can make plans for the future.
 That means reviewing sales and looking at cash flow.
 Once you have a grasp of the state of your business, you can create a plan for management or growth, which may include hiring.
 Have sales increased to the point where you need more full-time help?
 Or do your sales increase at certain times of the year, in which case seasonal workers might be a better move?

 - Update your tech: Technology can help you save time and money.
 Consider automating certain aspects of the work (like payroll) to cut costs.
-Imagine spending several minutes a week running payroll instead of hours (or instead of hiring someone to do it).
+Imagine spending several minutes a week running payroll for tipped employesinstead of hours (or instead of hiring someone to do it).

-While these are helpful guidelines to follow, to make sure your business is prepared and stays in compliance, you should discuss South Carolina’s minimum wage laws with your accountant and lawyer.
+While these are helpful guidelines to follow, make sure your business is prepared and stays in compliance, (like ensuring you have an EIN), you should discuss South Carolina minimum wage laws with your accountant and lawyer.